Nick Fortes Player Props: Marlins vs. Cubs

 Nick Fortes At The Plate

-- Fortes is batting .188 with a home run and four walks.
+- Fortes has a home run and five walks while hitting .224.

+- Fortes will look to extend his five-game hitting streak.
+He's batting .375 during his last games.

+- He has hit a home run in one of 21 games, and in 1.6% of his plate appearances.

-- Fortes has picked up an RBI in two games this season, with multiple runs batted in once.
+- Fortes has driven in a run in three games this season (14.3%), including two games with multiple runs batted in.

-- He has scored in three of 18 games so far this season.
+- He has scored a run in four of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.